Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 ## Assign the POS warehouse

 To connect the warehouse management and the stock management to your POS, you have to assign a warehouse from which to take the materials.
-The warehouse specifies where exactly the material is booked out when a product is sold.
+The warehouse specifies where exactly the material is taken from when a product is sold.

 #### Prerequisites